 Don’t overlook the thrill of surface action with topwater lures.
 Small poppers can create enticing splashes and noises that drive bluegills wild.
 Keep your retrieve slow and steady to mimic an injured baitfish, which is irresistible to bluegills.

 Inline spinners and beetle spins are also excellent choices.
-The spinning blades create flashes and vibrations that can attract bluegill from a distance.
+The spinning blades create flashes and vibrations that can attract Bluegill from a distance.
 These lures are particularly effective in clear water, where visibility is high.

 Fly Fishing Tips

-To make your fly fishing experience more enjoyable, try different fly patterns until you find what bluegill is actively feeding on.
+To make your fly fishing experience more enjoyable, try different fly patterns until you find what Bluegill is actively feeding on.

 Fly Type Best Use Example Flies